wp-plugins/custom-metadata/readme.txt

 1. Write easy, intuitive and WordPress-like code to add new fields.
 2. Custom Metadata Manager supports basic field types with an way to render your own.
 3. An example of what's possible with only 40 lines of code.
 4. Adding custom columns is also easy.
+You can go with a default display, or specify your own output callback

 == Changelog ==